-Empty nesters Mary (Debra Winger) and Michael (Tracy Letts) have been married for twenty-plus years but they have probably only been happy for about five of them.
+Empty nesters Mary (Debra Winger) and Michael (Tracy Letts) have been married for 20-plus years, but they have probably only been happy for about five of them.
 Now they awkwardly stumble around each other, trying not to speak and trying harder not to upset each other.
 The look in their eyes says it all.
 They have been doing this dance for some time now, maybe a decade, maybe more.
 They’ve got to that part in their relationship where every question is a clarifying one because they didn’t bother listening the first time around.
 And they’re not listening now either.
 It’s hard to say when this all started, but when it did, silence fit their marriage as naturally as affection once did.

 All things considered, it’s no surprise to learn that Michael is getting some action on the side from a dancer, Lucy (Melora Walters), and having a difficult time juggling the lies that come with an affair—including maintaining a semblance of a work-life.
 Mary is also struggling in the cheating department.
-Her beau is a writer, Robert (Aidan Gillen), who is patiently waiting for Mary to leave Michael while Mary’s co-workers are patiently waiting for her to get her act together and handle her part of the project.
+Her beau is a writer, Robert (Aidan Gillen), who is patiently waiting for Mary to leave Michael while Mary’s coworkers are patiently waiting for her to get her act together and handle her part of the project.

 Neither Michael nor Mary knows the other is stepping out on them, but they have their suspicions.
 One can only work late so many times before questions arise.
 But neither wants to be the one who lights the fire and invites speculation.
 Then again, maybe they enjoy this dance of deception; the spark in their marriage blew out long ago.
 Unfortunately, so did the spark of their affairs.
 Sex has once again grown routine.
 The only way to get it lit is to cheat once more, this time with each other.

 Though The Lovers is an interesting look at a marriage 25 years in, watching it is such a slog that any revelations or insights dribble pass without notice.
 Instead, we feel the agony of awkward silences and the pain of feeling trapped.
 Though the runtime is only 94 minutes, it feels much longer.
 Painfully long.
 Miserably long.
-Watching it you might even want to step out on it and court a more interesting movie.
-Hopefully something with a spark.
-Maybe you ought to, I doubt The Lovers would blame you.
+Watching it, you might even want to step out on it and court a more interesting movie—hopefully something with a spark.
+Maybe you ought to.
+I doubt The Lovers would blame you.